fridgerator/GlassySnek/README.md

 # GlassySnek

-1. change the `PY_INCLUDE_PATH` variable include path `c/go.sh` to where you python headers are (Python.h, etc)
+### Linux instructions:

+1. make sure you have `python-config` executable in your path
+  * `python-config` might not be symlinked on your computer, it is an executable that comes with a standard python installation
+  * on mine (Arch linux), it was `/usr/bin/python3.6m-config` and I symlinked it to `/usr/bin/python-config`
 2. `cd` into `c` and run `sh go.sh`
 3. cp `c/libglassysnek.*` to `/usr/local/lib`
 4. in `src/lib_glassysnek.cr` change the ldflags to whatever the output of `python-config --ldflags` is
-  * `python-config` might not be symlinked on your computer, it is an executable that comes with a standard python installation
-  * on mine (Arch linux), it was `/usr/bin/python3.6m-config` and I symlinked it to `/usr/bin/python-config`
+5. run `crystal src/GlassySnek.cr`

 ## Installation